Here is a list of books you can use for additional training hours or just to read.

 For training hours – you can use up to TWO books and/or movies per fiscal year towards your required hours.

-To use these books/movies towards your training hours, you must read/watch your selection and write a two to three paragraphs description of each book/movie.
+To use these books towards your training hours, you must read your selection and write a two to three paragraph description of each book.
 You must then add your description in the notes section of your training log in Optima.